Hymns to Saints Donatus and Hilary

 Prodigiorum.

-They shine as if two lights
+They shine as two lights

 While they thunder with words and glow with